polkadot-fellows/RFCs/text/0031-corejam.md

 A Work Package has several stages of consensus computation associated with its processing, which happen as the system becomes more certain that it represents a correct and useful transition of its Work Class.

 While a Work Package is being built, the *Builder* must have a synchronized Relay-chain node in order to supply a specific *Context*.
-The Context dictates a certain *scope* for the Work Package, allowing its inclusion only on a small portion of the (yet to be built, presumably) Relay-chain.
+The Context dictates a certain *Scope* for the Work Package which is used by the Basic Validation to limit which Relay-chain blocks it may be processed on to a small sequence of a specific fork (which is yet to be built, presumably).
 We define the Relay-chain height at this point to be `T`.

 The first consensus computation to be done is the Work Package having its Authorization checked in-core, hosted by the Relay-chain Validator Group.
 If it is determined to be authorized, then the same environment hosts the Refinement of the Work Package into a series of Work Results.
 This concludes the bulk of the computation that the Work Package represents.
 We would assume that the Relay-chain's height at this point is shortly after the authoring time, `T+r` where `r` could be as low as zero.

 The second consensus computation happens on-chain at the behest of the Relay-chain Block Author of the time `T+r+i`, where `i` is generally zero or one, the time taken for the Work Results to be transported from within the Core to get to the gateway of being on-chain.
 The computation done essentially just ensures that the Work Package is still in scope and that the prerequisite it relies upon (if any) has been submitted ahead of it.
-This is called the initial *Inclusion* on-chain and initiates the *Availability Protocol* for this Work Package once Relay-chain Validators synchronize to the block.
+This is called the on-chain *Registration* (in the fixed-function parachains model, this is known as "attestation") and initiates the *Availability Protocol* for this Work Package once Relay-chain Validators synchronize to the block.
 This protocol guarantees that the Work Package will be made available for as long as we allow disputes over its validity to be made.

 At some point later `T+r+i+a` (where `a` is the time to distribute the fragments of the Work Package and report their archival to the next Relay-chain Block Author) the Availability Protocol has concluded and the Relay-chain Block Author of the time brings this information on-chain in the form of a bitfield in which an entry flips from zero to one.
+At this point we can say that the Work Report's Package is *Available*.

-Finally, at some point later still `T+r+i+a+o`, the Results of the Work Package are Accumulated into the common state of the Relay-chain.
-Here, `a` is any latency incurred due to ordering requirements and is expected to be zero in the variant of this proposal to be implemented initially.
-See *Work Package Ordering*, later.
+Finally, at some point later still `T+r+i+a+o`, the Results of the Work Package are aggregated into groups of Work Classes, and then *Pruned* and *Accumulated* into the common state of the Relay-chain.
+This process is known as *Integration* (in the fixed-function parachains model, this is known as "inclusion") and is irreversible within any given fork.
+Additional latency from being made *Available* to being *Integrated* (i.e. the `a` component) may be incurred due to ordering requirements, though it is expected to be zero in the variant of this proposal to be implemented initially (see **Work Package Ordering**, later).

 ### Collect-Refine

 The first two stages of the CoreJam process are *Collect* and *Refine*. *Collect* refers to the collection and authorization of Work Packages collections of items together with an authorization to utilize a Polkadot Core. *Refine* refers to the performance of computation according to the Work Packages in order to yield a *Work Result*.
-Finally, each Validator Group member attests to a Work Package yielding a set of Work Results and these attestations form the basis for inclusion on-chain and integration into the Relay-chain's state (in the following stages).
+Finally, each Validator Group member attests to a Work Package yielding a set of Work Results and these Attestations form the basis for bringing the Results on-chain and integrating them into the Polkadot (and in particular the Work Class's) state which happens in the following stages.

 #### Collection and `is_authorized`